-18 year old Edith is an indigenous woman from the Mazahua community.
+18 year old Edith is an indigenous Mexican woman from the Mazahua ethnic group.
 The Mazahua represent one of the most populous indigenous-speaking groups in México with about 17,000 Mazahuas living in Mexico City alone and a total of 120,000 residing countrywide.

 Edith, her family, and the broader Mazahua community have been heavily impacted by COVID-19.
 According to the UN, indigenous peoples in nearly all countries fall into the most “vulnerable” health category.
 In Mexico, in most municipalities with a population of indigenous people, there is a lack of potable water service and educational infrastructure, but above all, they do not have first-level hospital care.
-This creates a heightened vulnerability during COVID when their main source of income requires public engagement and risk of exposure.
+This creates a heightened vulnerability during COVID when their main source of income requires public engagement.

 Traffickers prey specifically on income and housing vulnerabilities when choosing their victims, and this population is more at risk now than ever.
-Traffickers are aware of the desperation that comes with unemployment and target these individuals using deception to persuade potential victims to take jobs that are highly underpaid or sexual in nature.
+They are aware of the desperation that comes with unemployment and target these individuals using deception to persuade these individuals to take jobs that are highly underpaid or sexual in nature.
 Feeling they have no other option, victims are convinced that they must work for the trafficker and meet their demands to make ends meet.
-Unemployment and lack of economic opportunities make family members of vulnerable groups leave their families and communities and immigrate to other cities and states, creating vulnerabilities for both those who move and those who stay.
+Unemployment and lack of economic opportunities make family members of these ethnic groups leave their families and communities and immigrate to other cities and states, creating vulnerabilities for both those who move and those who stay.

 Economic empowerment is key for the prevention of human trafficking.
-By purchasing one of Edith’s face masks, you are helping to provide income, and putting an end to the cycle of human trafficking by preventing the path to potential victimization.
+By purchasing face masks from Edith’s family and a Mazahua artisans community you are helping to provide income, and putting an end to the cycle of human trafficking by preventing the path to potential victimization.

 NEW NORMAL AND CREATIVE SOLUTIONS

 Most of the Mazahua are engaged in agricultural pursuits, specifically the growing of maize, pumpkin, maguey and frijol.
-In the capital, the Mazahuas are underemployed and marginalized.
-Many of them make a living as vendors, selling all kinds of goods on the streets and Edith’s parents are not an exception.
+In the capital, the Mazahuas are poor and marginalized.
+Many of them make a living as vendors, selling all kinds of goods on the streets and Edith's parents are not an exception.
 Her father sells sweets while her mother sells corn pancakes.
-At the same time, most Mazahua community members are part-time artisans.
+At the same time, most Mazahua Indians are part-time artisans.

 Edith's parents have more than 20 years of experience in making crafts.
 Edith, who inherited their passion and talent, learns how to paint and create unique Mazahua art, watching her mom and dad.
 Every item is handcrafted, from blouses to table runners to hats to wallets and purses, and much more.
 She has never gone to school, and the ideas for design come from her own culture, an expression of Mazahua ideals.